Ferborn History, Family Crest & Coats of Arms

 Early Origins of the Ferborn family

 Important Dates for the Ferborn family

 This web page shows only a small excerpt of our Ferborn research.
-Another 331 words (24 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Ferborn History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Ferborn History in all our PDF Extended History products and printed products wherever possible.

 Ferborn Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Ferborn has been spelled many different ways, including Fairbairn, Fairbairns, Fairbarn, Fairborn, Fairborne and many more.

 Early Notables of the Ferborn family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Ferborn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ferborn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ferborn family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Ferborns to arrive in North America: Robert Fairbarn landed in 1763.
 William Fairbarn joined many of his fellow Fairbarns when he purchased land in Philadelphia in 1835.